FIND Disability Statistics

 Study population is predominantly female and white and findings may not be generalizable to more ethnically diverse patient groups.

-Cohort is derived from a single health care system from a large northeastern city.
+Cohort is derived from a single health care system from a large northeastern city and lived within a 10-mile radius.

 Data archived on ADDEP at ICPSR: